dylan-keyt/abcdigital/ARCHITECTURE.md

 - Implement error handling and loading states.
 - Use [object styles](https://emotion.sh/docs/object-styles) instead of hard-coded `css` with Emotion for a better developer experience.
   - When refactoring, I could not overcome a `kebab-case` related error when running the tests.
+  - This is likely due to misaligned config in Babel/Jest/TSConfig.
 - Fix styling issue with button via dynamic styles (e.g. onInputFocus).

 ### Accessibility